27 Best Travel Planning Tools and Apps

 The cost of your flight is pretty much guaranteed to be one of the most expensive parts of any trip abroad.

-Having the free app Hopper up my sleeve has been a life-saver every time I’ve been planning a trip to South America, the region that I cover as a guidebook author and blogger.
+Having the free app Hopper up my sleeve has been a lifesaver every time I’ve been planning a trip to South America, the region that I cover as a guidebook author and blogger.

-Hopper works like a charm.
-It’s one of my favorite travel planning tools.
 All you need to do is plug in the dates you intend to fly (or you can set up a few different options if they’re yet to be fixed) and it’ll tell you when it predicts flight tickets will be at their cheapest.

-It does this by looking through years of historical flight pricing data and using this to determine whether buying now, three months in advance or even just three weeks out is likely to be the kindest to your pocket and score you the cheapest flight.
+It does this by looking through years of historical flight pricing data and using this to determine whether buying now, three months in advance, or even just three weeks out is likely to be the kindest to your pocket and score you the cheapest flight.

 Sure, it can be a little bit of a gamble as it’s using historic data, not a crystal ball.